 A. If you or your child is over 6, and has difficulty reading; we can carry out a more detailed confidential eye examination to find out if help can be obtained from special eye exercises and co-ordination exercises.
 You may be pleasantly surprised!
 Approximately three out of ten people can be helped.
 Jonathan and Andrea, as Accredited Behavioural Optometrists, are able to carry out the assessment.
-A further assessment may be carried out to determine whether Tinted lenses help with reading, by using our Colorimeter.
+A further assessment may be carried out to determine whether Tinted lenses help with reading, through Coloured Overlay testing and by using our Intuitive Colorimeter.

 Q. From what age should my children have their eyes tested?